varadbhogayata/music-player/README.md

 #### Clone

-- Clone this repo to your local machine using `https://github.com/rajaprerak/music-player.git`
+- Clone this repo to your local machine.

 #### Run server locally